papandreou/node-cldr/README.md

 href="http://www.unicode.org/reports/tr35/tr35-29.html">LDML
 specification</a>, which describes the schema of the CLDR XML files.

-Tested with CLDR releases 22 and 22.1.
+Tested with CLDR releases 22 and 22.1 and presently comes bundled with the 22.1 release.

 Usage
 =====